Creating in Crisis – Systems of Creativity and Improvisation

 Mikolaj Sekutowicz, Marcus Fairs, Jeewi Lee, Sarah Wilson, Julieta Aranda

 To ensure the viability of future life, large-scale cultural adaptation is now needed.
-Bringing together cultural producers, artists, architects, activists, and designers, this interdisciplinary session will consider the role of culture in this widest possible sense, exploring the urgency in developing new cultural technologies and improvisatory practices in harmony with human and environmental health.
+Bringing together cultural producers, artists, architects, activists, and designers, this interdisciplinary session considered the role of culture in this widest possible sense, exploring the urgency in developing new cultural technologies and improvisatory practices in harmony with human and environmental health.

 Privacy & Cookies Policy